 Electric Parking Brake (EPB) working explained

-The electric parking brake or the EPB is an advanced version of conventional parking brake or handbrake.
+The electric parking brake or the EPB is an advanced version of a conventional parking brake or handbrake.
 Sometimes, people also refer to this system as 'Electronic Parking Brake'.
-Technically this system is a sub-part of 'Brake by Wire' system.
+Technically this system is a sub-part of more advanced 'Brake by Wire' system.

-The main function of parking brakes is to avoid motion of vehicle when parked.
-In addition, these brakes also play an important role in avoiding backward motion of vehicle which resumes moving on a slope.
+The main function of parking brakes is to avoid the motion of the vehicle when parked.
+In addition, these brakes also play an important role in avoiding the backward motion of vehicles which resumes moving on a slope.
 Generally, parking brakes operate only on the rear wheels of a vehicle.

 How Electric Parking Brake works:

 Conventional parking brakes employ a cable that connects handbrake lever and brake shoes.
 When the driver operates the lever, the tension in the cable increases thereby forcing the brake shoe (or pads) on brake drum (or disc).
 Thus, wheels cannot move further.